Attendance and Participation: 15%

 Why a single slide?
 First, because of time constraints: we’ll have several folks sharing each week, and we want to limit the time needed to present these prompts so we can maximize our time for discussion, guests, and in-class activities.
 Second, because the slide format allows you to incorporate multiple media forms – to design your contribution.
 And third, because constraints can be tremendously generative!
 Writers are regularly asked to distill complex arguments into 150-word abstracts or blurbs.
 Artists concentrate their messages and aesthetic sensibilities within spatial and temporal frames.
 Designers are beholden to design briefs.
-My partner, a lawyer, is commonly asked to condense convoluted legal principles into single-slide presentations for stakeholders with limited tolerance for legalese 🤪 Compression requires us to abstract, distill, and crystallize – and its occasionally frustrating limitations can prompt us to productively push its boundaries.
+Compression requires us to abstract, distill, and crystallize – and its occasionally frustrating limitations can prompt us to productively push its boundaries.
 You’ll find some examples of inventive/subversive uses of slide decks on this Arena channel.
 And you can check out last year’s students’ slides here.

 Please post your slide on our shared Google Slide deck before class on your chosen Tuesday.
 And please be prepared to share your work in three minutes or less (lightning talk-style!); the brevity is meant to be fun and exciting rather than stressful!
 Your slide and short, informal in-class presentation are worth 10% of your final grade.

-In the latter half of September you’ll start to apply the ideas we’ve explored thus far through a two-week participant-observation exercise, and the creation of a set of multi-mediated fieldnotes.
+In the latter half of September you’ll start to apply the ideas we’ve explored thus far through a two-week participant-observation exercise, and the creation of a dossier featuring your multi-mediated fieldnotes.
 You’ll find our project brief here.
-Please post a link to your project on our class Slack, in the #design-justice-ethnography channel, by 4pm on Tuesday, October 6.
+Please post a link to your project on our class Slack, in the #design-justice-ethnography channel, by 4pm on Tuesday, October 5.
 This project is worth 15% of your final grade.
 In case you’re interested, here’s a synopsis of our 2020 projects.

 PROJECT PROPOSAL + PRESENTATION

-I’ll ask you to share a proposal, via Google Drive (in editable form), by 5pm on Friday, October 16, so I have sufficient time to read and respond before our in-class workshop on the 20th.
+I’ll ask you to share a proposal, via Google Drive (in editable form), by end-of-day on Friday, October 15, so I have sufficient time to read and respond before our in-class workshop on the 20th.